Suzanna-Linn/slua/docs/beta.md

 ### Events, library llevents

 We have a new library **llevents** to work with the events.
-The current way to write them will stop working and we will need to rewrite the scripts.
+The current way to write them that SLua ALpha uses will stop working and we will need to rewrite the scripts.

 **llevents** is a more flexible and dynamic way to handle the events allowing us to add or remove event handling functions at any time and to have several functions reacting to the same event.